 Progress toward a vaccine

-Nekoye has worked alongside other scientists at the KEMRI/Walter Reed Project’s Kombewa Clinical Research Center on trials of the most clinically advanced malaria vaccine candidate.
+At the time, Nekoye was working alongside other scientists at the KEMRI/Walter Reed Project’s Kombewa Clinical Research Center on trials of the most clinically advanced malaria vaccine candidate.
 Support for the vaccine candidate, called RTS,S, has come from the PATH Malaria Vaccine Initiative, together with partner GlaxoSmithKline Vaccines and scientists at 11 trial sites in seven African countries.

-As a staff physician, Nekoye provides medical care for children in the trials.
-As a sub-investigator and research officer, she is involved in two studies of the vaccine candidate—a large trial to determine the efficacy of the vaccine and a smaller trial with children who are HIV positive.
+As a staff physician, Nekoye provided medical care for children in the trials.
+As a sub-investigator and research officer, she was involved in two studies of the vaccine candidate—a large trial to determine the efficacy of the vaccine and a smaller trial with children who are HIV positive.